 Solving the Unsolvable: Effective Approaches to the Most Common Medical Director Quandaries

-The Medical Director’s Role is fraught with problems, issues, and quandaries.
+The medical director’s role is fraught with problems, issues, and quandaries.
 Some have clear solutions, and some seem almost unsolvable.
 This interactive session discusses real problems and common issues that make ED Directors feel “stuck”.
-Approached correctly, however, even the thorniest problem offers great opportunity for enhancing your role, advancing your department, and positively impacting patient care.
-Through discussion and case studies, we will explore suggestions, new ideas, and solutions.
+Approached correctly, however, even the thorniest problem offers a great opportunity for enhancing your role, advancing your department, and positively impacting patient care.
+Through active discussion and real-time case studies, we will explore effective approaches, new suggestions, ideas, and solutions.

 - Identify the most common “unsolvable” or recurring issues for ED medical directors

 - Explain dysfunctional approaches that fail to solve problems, and may even perpetuate issues

 - Describe critical skills for defining and categorizing problems that promote successful approaches